All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 Are there any limitations on who can partner in forming an ESCO?

 Yes.
-First, dialysis facilities owned by different LDOs cannot apply as part of the same ESCO.
-Second, dialysis facilities owned by LDOs cannot partner with dialysis facilities owned by non-LDOs—unless non-LDOs in the Medicare core-based statistical areas (CBSA) would be unable to combine to meet the minimum beneficiary threshold required to participate in the Model.
-In that case, an LDO would be permitted to partner with one or more non-LDOs to ensure their ability to participate in the Model.
+First, the same ESCO may not include dialysis facilities owned by different LDOs.
+Second, dialysis facilities owned by LDOs cannot partner with dialysis facilities owned by non-LDOs.
 There are no limitations on partnerships among non-LDO organizations/facilities in the submission of a single ESCO application.

 Medicare-enrolled providers of services and suppliers are eligible to participate in the Comprehensive ESRD Care model.
 This includes physicians, non-physician practitioners, and other healthcare suppliers that are not (1) Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) suppliers, (2) ambulance suppliers, and (3) drug and/or device manufacturers.
 Of note, Medicare-enrolled providers of services that are also DMEPOS suppliers are eligible to participate in the Model.

-Other than Dialysis facilities and Nephrologists, are ESCOs required to include particular provider types in their ESCO?
-What types of providers or suppliers could participate in an ESCO?
+Other than dialysis facilities and nephrologists or nephrology practices, are ESCOs required to include other particular types of providers or suppliers?

-ESCOs must include a dialysis facility and a nephrologist.
-Other than the requirement that an ESCO have at least one Medicare enrolled provider or supplier that is not a nephrologist or dialysis facility (other than DMEPOS suppliers, ambulance suppliers, and drug/device manufacturers) CMS does not require an ESCO to include any particular type of provider or supplier.
-However, CMS anticipates that an extended team of skilled clinical and non-clinical providers and practitioners would support the care of ESRD patients beyond the dialysis services covered in the ESRD Prospective Payment System (PPS).
+CMS does not have requirements for how many other providers or suppliers should participate in the ESCO.
+CMS anticipates that an extended team of skilled clinical and non-clinical providers and practitioners would support the care of ESRD patients beyond the dialysis services included in the ESRD Prospective Payment System (PPS).
 Examples of physicians and non-physician practitioners that may be appropriately involved in an interdisciplinary team include, but are not limited to: general internists, endocrinologists, cardiologists, vascular surgeons, podiatrists, psychiatrists, nurse practitioners, physician assistants, registered nurses/licensed practical nurses, licensed clinical social workers, nurse case managers, dieticians/nutritionists, health educators, pharmacists, behavioral health specialists, and community health workers/patient navigators.